Important resources for the Rosslyn community during COVID-19

 - Arlington County Police Department has continued normal operations and they are asking the public to call the non-emergency number (703) 558-2222 for any issues that are not life threatening, which will help keep the 911 line and staff available for emergencies.

 - Need to get out for some exercise?
 There are 53 approximate acres of open, park spaces in Rosslyn just waiting for you to explore.
 Rosslyn abounds with biking and running trails, such as the Theodore Roosevelt Island, Mount Vernon Trail and Martha Custis Trail.
-Fun fact: Rosslyn has a ton of outdoor public art that are all walkable.
-Check out Arlington Arts’ self-guided walking tour and visit the more than 10 pieces of art!
+Fun fact: Rosslyn has a ton of outdoor public art on display year round.
+Check out Arlington Arts’ self-guided walking tour via the Sidewalk app, and visit nine of the permanent installations right here in Rosslyn!
 Just make sure to avoid crowded places and practice social distancing.